 A case in point is the public dispute over the legacy of Heinrich Schenker, a Jewish music theorist from Galicia who lived in the late 19th and early 20th century.

-In Autumn 2019, Hunter University Professor Phillip Ewell, who describes himself as a black practitioner of “white music theory,” addressed the annual meeting of the Society for Music Theory with a critical-race analysis of the field to explain how black musicologists are disadvantaged.
+In Autumn 2019, Hunter College Professor Phillip Ewell, who describes himself as a black practitioner of “white music theory,” addressed the annual meeting of the Society for Music Theory with a critical-race analysis of the field to explain how black musicologists are disadvantaged.
 His plenary speech appeared later as an expanded article entitled “Music Theory and the White Racial Frame,” a central theme of which accused Schenker of being a fervent racist and admirer of Hitler who shared the Nazis’ ideology of biological/genetic supremacy.
 This ideology, contended Ewell, imbued Schenker’s music theory with the hierarchical belief of inequality that guided his racial supremacist view, joining his musical and supremacist theories into a cohesive, racist worldview.

 Schenker’s musical analysis, Ewell stated, constituted an “institutionalized racialized structure,” comprising a white racial frame designed to benefit the dominant white race of music theory.
 According to Ewell, this structure is maintained through Schenker’s students and subsequent generations of Schenkerian scholars “whitewashing” the music theorist’s racist views and separating them from his musical theory.
 Ewell’s critical race analysis thus precludes any future defense of the man and his legacy by characterizing any difference of opinion about Schenker, a priori, as complicit in the perpetuation of racism.